 Appliances standard and regulations

 Energy usage by appliances in residential areas is a major concern due to their high consumption.
 With a rapidly growing population and urbanization, it's imperative that we prioritize energy-efficient measures for appliances.
-One way to achieve this is through the implementation of energy efficiency standards and labels, which promote lower energy requirements for appliances.
+One way to achieve this is through the implementation of EE standards and labels, which promote lower energy requirements for appliances.
 This can be done by either phasing out inefficient models or providing transparent information to users, who are likely to choose more efficient options.
 The two most significant policies for appliances are Minimum Energy Performance Standards (MEPS) and Energy Labeling.

-MEPS, or Minimum Energy Performance Standards, serve as a crucial policy tool in promoting energy efficiency for home appliances.
+MEPS serve as a crucial policy tool in promoting EE for home appliances.
 This is achieved by prohibiting the sale of the least efficient appliances in the market, prompting manufacturers to innovate and encouraging consumers to adopt more energy-efficient options.

 The second policy is the Labelling policy.
 Appliances are often labeled with energy-efficiency labels that provide information on the product's energy performance, including energy use, efficiency, and cost.
 These labels are designed to help consumers make informed purchasing decisions.
 There are two common types of labels: endorsement labels and comparative labels.